Nurse Plant Hilaria rigida and Agave deserti

 Introduction

-Nurse plants are plants that protect and otherwise help seedlings of another species grow until they are able to survive on their own.
-Nurse plants can provide shade, protection from wind and heat, and even soil nutrients.
+Nurse plants are plants that protect and otherwise help seedlings of another species grow until they can survive on their own.
+Nurse plants can provide shade, reduce wind and heat, and enrich the soil.

 The Details

-Hilaria rigida is a common grass in the western deserts.
-It forms clumps that persist year round.
-It grows in deserts, scrublands, and even sand dunes–areas seedlings of any species have difficulty getting established.
-Unshaded, soil surface temperatures can reach as high 150 F in the desert.
-However, H. rigida clumps shade the soil and keep the temperature much lower.
+Hilaria rigida (now often treated as Pleuraphis rigida, big galleta) is a common bunchgrass of the western deserts.
+It forms persistent clumps in deserts, scrublands, and even sand dunes—places where seedlings of any species have difficulty establishing.
+In full sun, desert soil-surface temperatures can exceed 150°F. Clumps of H. rigida shade the ground and keep those temperatures much lower.
 H. rigida is a nurse plant for Agave deserti and other succulent plants.

 Additional reading: Agave deserti and nurseplant, Hilaria ridiga